 Now who doesn’t love a great discount?
 If it were up to us, we’d be handing out deals and specials like they were pancakes.
 If you want your fair share of opportunities to save for your travels, then a good deal finder is what you need.
 Travelzoo keeps it fresh by updating every week, listing down the best packages on cruises, hotels, car rentals and airfares.
 It’s good for many countries (including Australia) and is also topping reviews on the stores!

 This one might digress a little bit but after all the travels, it’s always nice to go back and reminisce the days of pure unadulterated journeys.
 Aside from notepads, cameras and sound recorders readily installed on your smartphones, get Instagram as your photo diary.
 You can even let your friends (and followers) know what you’re currently up to since it’s a social app.
+Who doesn’t like the idea of making their followers jealous of the places that you are visiting?
+People love to have a look at what other Instagram followers are getting up to, especially when it comes to the people who are always traveling to different places.
+Share your photos and memories with even more Instagram users by gaining free followers from sites like socialfollow so that people have the chance to become inspired by your pictures.
+It’s definitely something worth considering if you want the opportunity to express your posts with more people.
 If you’re looking for a more sophisticated journaling experience, get Trip Journal with all its mapping and geo-tagging features!

 When everything is said and done, you’ll want to have someone to go back to; someone you miss or simply someone you need to talk with.
 We’re leaving out other social media that can get you sucked in the digital hole (after all, travel is a way to get out of that and not the other way round).
 We simply recommend you getting WhatsApp or Viber (the apps make use of WiFi or your telecom’s data plan so they’re free) to communicate back to your relatives who might be on the other side of the world or that friend who you’re visiting in the region.